-We work with the following insurance companies: Aetna, Ambetter, Blue Cross Blue Shield, Boon-Chapman, HealthSCOPE, Humana, Humana Military Tricare East, TriWest.
+We work with the following insurance companies: Aetna, Ambetter, Blue Cross Blue Shield, Boon-Chapman, HealthSCOPE, Humana, Humana Military Tricare East, Tricare for Life, and TriWest.
 We are also in with a long list of EAP companies.

 In general, the law protects the confidentiality of all communications between a client and psychotherapist.
 No information is disclosed without prior written permission from the client.